celestiaorg/docs/developers/arbitrum-deploy.md

 Without a WSS connection, the Batch Poster won't be able to subscribe to Blobstream events, and thus will fallback to posting data to parent chain.

+We'll use this WSS URL in the next step.

 ### Step 7: Run your light node for Mocha testnet